Amin-MAG/My-Notes/Materialized-View.md

 ## Query Optimization

 Materialized views are primarily used for query optimization.
-Instead of running complex and resource-intensive queries each time for the user request, the materialized view precompute it and stores it.
+Instead of running complex and resource-intensive queries each time for the user request, the materialized view precomputes and stores the result.

 ## Periodic Refresh